 Converting to a Chapter 13 Case

-It is not unusual in “asset cases” for the trustee to hire their own attorney to help with the case.
-Before the attorney can start working on the case, they will have to file an application with the court and obtain an order authorizing their employment.
-The attorney will be working on behalf of your bankruptcy estate, and the attorneys' fees and costs will be paid by the funds the trustee collects from the liquidation of your non-exempt assets.
-So, while you will indirectly be paying for the trustee's attorney, you are not expected to pay their fees personally.
+Many trustees administering “asset cases” hire their own attorney to help with the case.
+Before the attorney can start working on the case, they have to file an application with the court and get an order authorizing their employment.
+The attorney works on behalf of your bankruptcy estate, and the attorney fees and costs are paid by the funds the trustee collects from the liquidation of your non-exempt assets.
+So while you indirectly pay for the trustee's attorney, you aren’t expected to pay their fees personally.

-Since the trustee's and their attorneys' fees and expenses are taken off the top before the remaining funds are distributed to your creditors, it is important to pay attention and do what you can to keep the trustee's attorneys' fees as low as possible if you have non-dischargeable priority debt or student loan debt.
-This will help you maximize the amount of money paid to your creditors.
+The trustee's and their attorney’s fees and expenses are taken off the top from liquidated items before the remaining funds are distributed to your creditors.
+This is why it’s important to do what you can to keep the trustee's attorneys' fees as low as possible if you have non-dischargeable priority debt or student loan debt.
+It helps you maximize the amount of money paid to your creditors.

-For example, if you have a $5,000 asset and owe the IRS $4,000, making the trustee's job easier by turning the asset over and keeping the attorney's involvement to a minimum will directly benefit you because whatever is left after payment of their fees will go to the IRS.
-This, in turn, will lower the balance of a debt that otherwise survives your bankruptcy.
-If, on the other hand, the trustee’s attorneys have to spend a lot of time getting the asset from you, their fees may eat up its value almost entirely, meaning the IRS will not receive as much from the trustee and you are left with a higher balance on this non-dischargeable debt.
+On the other hand, if the trustee’s attorneys have to spend a lot of time getting the asset from you, their fees may eat up its value almost entirely.
+And that means the IRS won’t receive as much from the trustee, so you’re left with a higher balance on this non-dischargeable debt.

-A vast majority of cases are no-asset cases.
-However, every case is unique and whether your trustee will ask you to turn money or property over to him depends on whether the exemptions you are able to claim protect all of your property.
-If the trustee has determined that you have assets that are not protected, just keep in mind that in exchange for turning over these non-exempt assets, you will be relieved from having to pay your creditors directly.
+Most Chapter 7 cases are no-asset cases.
+But every case is unique.
+If you can’t claim all your property as exempt, your trustee will ask you to turn non-exempt money or property over.
+If the trustee determines that you have assets that aren’t protected by exemptions, keep in mind that in exchange for turning over these non-exempt assets, you’ll be relieved from having to pay your creditors directly.